Blog

 Contact a Houston DWI Defense Attorney

 The consequences related to a DWI drugs conviction can be severe.
 Thankfully, an arrest alone is not the same thing as a conviction.
-With the help of a skilled Houston criminal defense attorney, you may be able to beat the charges against you
+With the help of a skilled Houston criminal defense attorney, you may be able to beat the charges against you.

-Attorney Doug Murphy is a Board Certified expert in DWI defense law as well as criminal defense law.
+Attorney Doug Murphy is Board Certified in DWI defense law as well as criminal defense law.
 In fact, he is one of only two attorneys in the entire state that can claim such a distinction.
 To discuss your case with a compassionate, experienced defense attorney, contact the Doug Murphy Law Firm, P.C. today.